-25. What is the deadline to propose actions for consideration at next year's annual meeting of shareholders?
+25. What is the deadline to propose actions for consideration at next year's Annual Meeting of Shareholders?

-If a shareholder wishes to submit a proposal for inclusion in the Company's proxy statement and form of proxy for the Company's 2011 annual meeting, the proposal must be received in proper form at the Company's principal executive offices on or before July 12, 2011 in order to have the proposal included in the proxy materials of the Company for such meeting.
-If a shareholder wishes to submit a proposal at the 2011 Annual Meeting of Shareholders outside the processes of Rule 14a-8 of the Exchange Act, the shareholder must notify the Company in writing of such proposal on or before September 25, 2011 in order to have that proposal considered at such meeting.
+If a shareholder wishes to submit a proposal for inclusion in the Company's proxy statement and form of proxy for the Company's 2017 Annual Meeting of Shareholders, the proposal must be received in proper form at the Company's principal executive offices on or before June 6, 2017 in order to have the proposal included in the proxy materials of the Company for such meeting.
+If a shareholder wishes to submit a proposal at the 2017 Annual Meeting of Shareholders outside the processes of Rule 14a-8 promulgated under the Securities Exchange Act of 1934 (as amended, the "Exchange Act"), the shareholder must notify the Company in writing of such proposal on or before August 20, 2017 in order to have that proposal considered at such meeting.

-To be in proper form, a shareholder's notice must include information concerning the proposal or nominee.
-A shareholder who wishes to submit a proposal or nomination is encouraged to seek independent counsel with regard to the SEC requirements.
-The Company may exclude any proposal or nomination that does not meet the SEC's requirements for submitting a proposal or nomination, and reserves the right to reject, rule out of order, or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.
+To be in proper form, a shareholder's notice must include information concerning the proposal.
+A shareholder who wishes to submit a proposal is encouraged to seek independent counsel with regard to the SEC requirements.
+The Company may exclude any proposal that does not meet the SEC's requirements for submitting a proposal, and reserves the right to reject, rule out of order, or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.

-Notices of intention to submit proposals for or at the Company's 2011 Annual Meeting of Shareholders should be addressed to:
+Notices of intention to submit proposals for or at the Company's 2017 Annual Meeting of Shareholders should be addressed to:

 Corporate Secretary

-Pizza Inn, Inc.
+RAVE Restaurant Group, Inc.

 3551 Plano Parkway

 The Colony, TX 75056

 Fax (469) 384-5061

-E-mail: corporate\secretary@pihq.com
+E-mail: corporate_secretary@raverg.com

-26. How may I nominate or recommend individuals to serve as directors?
+26. How may I recommend individuals to serve as directors?

 You may propose director candidates for consideration by the Board's Nominating and Governance Committee.
 Any such recommendations should include the nominee's name and qualifications for Board membership and should be directed to the Corporate Secretary at the address of our principal executive offices set forth above.
-To nominate a director, follow the instructions set forth above in the answer to question number 25, plus submit a statement by the nominee acknowledging that he or she is willing to serve and, if elected, will owe a fiduciary obligation to the Company and its shareholders.
+For additional information, see "Corporate Governance Principles and Board Matters - Shareholder Recommendations and Nominations" below.

-PROPOSALS TO BE VOTED ON
+PROPOSALS TO BE VOTED ON PROPOSAL ONE: ELECTION OF DIRECTORS

-PROPOSAL ONE:

-ELECTION OF DIRECTORS

-The Company's Amended and Restated Articles of Incorporation and its Amended and Restated Bylaws provide that each director serves a one-year term, with all directors subject to annual election.
-The Board has nominated seven incumbent directors for election at the meeting.
-If elected, each director nominee will hold office until the next annual meeting, or until his successor has been elected and qualified.
+Pursuant to the Company's Amended and Restated Articles of Incorporation and Amended and Restated Bylaws, the Board has determined that the board of directors be comprised of six directors, each of whom serves a one-year term and is subject to annual election.
+The Board has nominated six incumbent directors for re-election at the Annual Meeting.
+If elected, each director nominee will hold office until the next Annual Meeting or until his successor has been elected and qualified.
 Each nominee has expressed his intention to serve the entire term for which election is sought.
 The Board believes that all the nominees will be available to serve as directors.
 If any director nominee becomes unable to serve or for good cause will not serve, the Board may recommend a substitute nominee or leave a vacancy and fill the vacancy later.
 The shares represented by all valid proxies may be voted for the election of a substitute nominee if one is nominated.